Clinton P. Ferry: Personal life

 In 1862 according to one book and 1868 according to another, Ferry married Mary Ann Buckalew, the stepdaughter of General Matthew Morton McCarver.
 She died in 1874, leaving Ferry a daughter, May.
 He married for a second time to Eveline Trafton and had a son, Clinton Trafton Peyre Ferry; however, the couple later separated.

 Due to his affection for the city, Ferry was often called "Tacoma" Ferry and "The Duke of Tacoma."
 During his travels, as he collected materials and wrote for magazines, he always used Tacoma letterhead, and he thought of Tacoma as of his only home.

 Death

-In 1909, Clinton P. Ferry died of "an attack of dilation of the arterion" in San Diego, California, at the age of 73.
+On July 31, 1909, Clinton P. Ferry died of "an attack of dilation of the arterion" in San Diego, California, at the age of 73.
 His body was brought to Tacoma for burial.

 Among other services, there was an eloquent tribute at the regular Order of the Eastern Star meeting in the Masonic temple.
 The remembrance speech contained the bright moments of his life and his contributions to the society, city, and country.